- Planting Tall Fescue Lawns

 “Fruit trees will grow and produce in a broad range of soil types, but the best yields and longest-lived trees occur on loamy, well-drained soil,” he said.

 Avoid sites where water collects after a heavy rain and areas with poorly drained clay.
 Trees planted in full sun will yield the most fruit.
-A minimum of six hours of sunlight is needed for fruit trees to produce, but 8 to 10 hours is better.
+A minimum of 6 hr of sunlight is needed for fruit trees to produce, but 8 to 10 hr is better.

-Next, choose a young tree, about one year old.
+Next, choose a young tree, about 1 year old.

 “Experience has shown that younger trees bear almost as soon, are easier to keep alive and develop into more healthy vigorous trees than do oversized stock,” Westerfield said.
 “The older trees cost more to grow and are sold at higher prices, but are usually worth less.”